-Be one of 400 delegates descending on Edinburgh’s Assembly Rooms in November to debate, discover, experience, celebrate and network.
+Over 400 delegates descended on Edinburgh’s Assembly Rooms in November to debate, discover, experience, celebrate and network.

 Academia & Business

-Beyond 2019 is a chance for academics, businesses and organisations working in the creative industries to explore the future of the sector.
-This includes companies and research organisations supported by over £110m of UK government funding as part of the Industrial Strategy including the Creative Clusters, Audience of the Future and Immersive Experiences programmes.
+Beyond 2019 provided a chance for academics, businesses and organisations working in the creative industries to explore the future of the sector.
+This included companies and research organisations supported by over £110m of UK government funding as part of the Industrial Strategy including the Creative Clusters, Audience of the Future and Immersive Experiences programmes.

-Discover the benefits of attending the Beyond Conference and why you should bring your colleagues from creative industry academics, researchers through to creative industry businesses and sector organisations.
+Discover the benefits of attending a Beyond Conference and why you should bring your colleagues from creative industry academics, researchers through to creative industry businesses and sector organisations.

 Government & Stakeholders

-Beyond also attracts central and local government stakeholders including the DCMS, BEIS, Treasury, DIT, LEPs and Cabinet Office, along with creative industry research councils including Arts Council England and British Council.
+Every year, Beyond attracts central and local government stakeholders including the DCMS, BEIS, Treasury, DIT, LEPs and Cabinet Office, along with creative industry research councils including Arts Council England and British Council.

-In addition to a strong UK attendance, Beyond 2019 will also showcase UK research and development expertise to overseas delegates, representing significant investment opportunities.
+In addition to a strong UK attendance, Beyond also showcases UK research and development expertise to overseas delegates, representing significant investment opportunities.